GPU-Project/GPU-L2-Cache-Management/README.md

 ### Step 1: Build GPGPU-Sim Sandbox

-Create a GPGPU-Sim sandbox environment using Apptainer.
+Create a GPGPU-Sim sandbox environment using Apptainer (already available readily in CIMS).
 This step sets up an isolated environment for your GPGPU-Sim project.

 ```
 apptainer build --sandbox gpgpu-sim-sandbox docker://socalucr/gpgpu-sim